Skip to main content

 Human systems matter more in an AI-driven world

 As organizations become more AI-enabled, the human side of work becomes more fragile and more important.
-Companies don't need more content — they need strategic alignment and consistent execution.
+Companies don't need more content.
+They need strategic alignment and consistent execution.

 Content isn't the bottleneck